George Walpole, 3rd Earl of Orford: Life

 There is documentary evidence that he had an illegitimate daughter, named Georgina Walpole, whose mother was Mary Sparrow of Eriswell.

 Gross mismanagement and extravagance

-Orford is particularly remembered for his 1778 sale of his grandfather Robert Walpole's magnificent Walpole collection of art to Catherine the Great.
+Orford is particularly remembered for his 1778 sale of his grandfather Robert Walpole's magnificent collection of art to Catherine the Great.
 It now forms part of the core of the collection at the Hermitage Museum in St Petersburg.

 Orford intended his sale of the pictures to have taken place in secrecy but his plan soon leaked out and became of intense interest to the public.
-The trustees of the British Museum petitioned parliament for their purchase and the erection of a new building in the grounds of the British Museum.
+The trustees of the British Museum petitioned parliament for their purchase and the erection of a new building to house them.
 The eventual sale to the Empress of Russia was regarded as a national calamity.

-A collection of 204 paintings were received in St Petersburg.
-Some were sold, mostly during the 1930s, and 126 pictures now remain at The Hermitage.
+A collection of 204 paintings were received at St Petersburg.
+Some were sold, mostly during the 1930s, but 126 pictures remain at The Hermitage.